What the City is Doing to Prepare

 The City Manager and Public Safety Manager meet weekly with the Fire Department and Sheriff’s Department to discuss current and forecasted fire conditions, community concerns, and deployment levels in response to wildfire threat factors, such as hot, dry, windy weather, fuel moisture levels, and Santa Ana winds.

 The Fire Safety Liaison also monitors current fire conditions in Malibu, including weather and fuel moisture levels, and reports them weekly to the City Manager and Public Safety Manager.
-The City’s Fire Safety Liaison is available to visit your home to assess the property’s wildfire risk and provide a checklist of ways that you can harden your homes against flying embers, which are a main cause of homes catching fire during a wildfire.
+A City Fire Safety Liaison is available to visit your home to assess the property’s wildfire risk and provide a checklist of ways that you can harden your homes against flying embers, which are a main cause of homes catching fire during a wildfire.
 To schedule an appointment, email FireSafety@malibucity.org or call 310-456-2489, ext.
 387.

 What you can do to be prepared